 Robert Clinch's opalescent egg-tempera paintings and beautifully hand drawn lithographs are expressions of a seemingly realistic, but fictional world.
 These timeless images draw their sense of place and tactility from plein-air observation, yet have a singular, poetic intensity that moves us far beyond the simple rendering of real locations.

-Smith Gallery in Adelaide), all of whom also welcome enquires by phone and online.
+Artworks can be viewed by visiting the stockrooms of his representative galleries; Lauraine Diggins Fine Art in Melbourne; Robin Gibson Gallery in Sydney and Philip Bacon Galleries in Brisbane; all of whom also welcome enquires by phone and online.
 Please click here for gallery details.